"*" indicates required fields

 What is social security disability?

 Social Security disability (SSD) is an insurance policy that you’ve paid into.
 It is not a handout or welfare program.
-Most Americans know about Social Security retirement benefits, but many do not understand how SSD works.
+Most Americans know about Social Security retirement benefits.
+Many do not understand how SSD works.
 Just like retirement benefits, disability benefits are made up of your money too.
-The SSA takes a percentage of your paycheck and stores that money in a fund in case you become disabled and cannot work.
+The SSA takes a percentage of your paycheck.
+They store that money in a fund in case you become disabled and cannot work.

 Who is eligible for social security disability?

-To qualify for SSDI benefits, you must first have worked in jobs in which Social Security taxes were taken from your paycheck.
+To qualify for SSDI benefits, your job must have taken Social Security taxes out of your paycheck.
 Next, you must have a medical condition that meets SSA’s definition of “disability.”

 How can I afford to pay a lawyer to help with my SSDI?

-Disability benefits lawyers work on a contingency basis, which means if you do not win your claim, we do not receive any payment.
-This is a requirement from the federal government and is enforced by the Social Security Administration.
+Disability benefits lawyers work on a contingency basis.
+This means if you do not win your claim, we do not receive any payment.
+This is a rule set by the federal government.
+It is enforced by the Social Security Administration.